- The Dunedin Multidisciplinary Health & Development Study

 Overview of the Study

-One of the reasons we developed this Parenting Study is because of the extensive information we have already collected on the Dunedin Study Members and their families/whanau.
+One of the reasons the Parenting Study was developed is to augment the extensive information already collected on the Dunedin Study Members and their families/whanau.
 We already know a lot about how the Dunedin Study Members were parented, and now we're aiming to add to that with new information about how they choose to parent.

 Our research questions include: